-There is a rich literature on online algorithms (see [13] and references therein) and online algorithms for network routing in particular (see [17] and references therein).
-In [19], Li et al. proposed an online algorithm for minimum energy routing.
-As discussed, minimum energy routing may not provide good performance in network lifetime.
-In [16], Kar et al. offered an online algorithm to maximize the capacity for unicast communications in energy-constrained ad hoc networks.
-In [1], Adamou and Sarkar proposed an online algorithm to maximize node lifetime rather than network lifetime.
+There is a rich literature on online algorithms (see [12] and references therein) and online algorithms for network routing in particular (see [16] and references therein).
+In [18], Li et al. proposed an online algorithm for minimum energy routing.
+As discussed, the minimum energy routing may not provide a good performance in network lifetime.
+In [15], Kar et al. offered an online algorithm to maximize the capacity for unicast communications in energy-constrained ad hoc networks.
+In [1], Adamou and Sarkar proposed an online algorithm to maximize the node lifetime rather than the network lifetime.

-The problem for maximizing the lifetime for a sequence of multicast requests where the routing tree for each multicast can be updated over time is shown to be NP-hard (see Theorem 2 in Section III).
-Currently, there are only two heuristic algorithms addressing this problem, i.e., Kang and Poovendran's work in [15] for the broadcast problem (a special case of the multicast problem) and Wieselthier et al.'s work in [26], whose performance was shown in the numerical results in Section V.
+The problem for maximizing the lifetime for a sequence of multicast requests, where the routing tree for each multicast can be updated over time, is shown to be NP-hard (see Theorem 2 in Section III).
+Currently, there are only two heuristic algorithms addressing this problem, i.e., the work of Kang and Poovendran in [14] for the broadcast problem (a special case of the multicast problem) and the work of Wieselthier et al. in [26], whose performance was shown in the numerical results in Section V.

 VII.
-CONCLUSIONS
+CONCLUSION

-In this paper, we investigated multicast routing problem for energy-constrained wireless ad hoc networks where each node is equipped with a single-beam directional antenna.
-We are interested in an online multicast routing algorithm for successive multicast communication requests with the aim of maximizing network lifetime.
-The main contributions of this paper include: (1) some important theoretical understandings on various multicast problems for energy-constrained wireless ad hoc networks; and (2) the development of an online algorithm that takes into network lifetime consideration directly into iterative calculations.
-We showed that an algorithm designed under this methodology is able to provide consistent performance improvement over current state-of-the-art algorithm that takes remaining energy into iterative calculations.
-The theoretical results and online algorithm developed in this paper provide important understanding on routing algorithm design for energy-constrained ad hoc networks employing directional antennas.
+In this paper, we investigated the multicast routing problem for energy-constrained wireless ad hoc networks, where each node is equipped with a single-beam directional antenna.
+We are interested in an online routing algorithm for successive multicast communication requests with the aim of maximizing the network lifetime.
+The main contributions of this paper are 1) some important theoretical understandings on various multicast problems for energy-constrained wireless ad hoc networks and 2) the development of an online algorithm that takes the network lifetime consideration directly into iterative calculations.
+We showed that an algorithm that is designed under this methodology is able to provide consistent performance improvement over an algorithm that takes remaining energy into iterative calculations.